Jan 2021 update

-Dessie O’Halloran, a native of Inishbofin, a few miles off the coast of Connemara, managed to escape my notice for the first 60 or 65 years of his life (he is now 70 or was when the series ran but sadly died in 2019 aged 79).
+Dessie O’Halloran, a native of Inishbofin, a few miles off the coast of Connemara, managed to escape my notice for the first 60 or 65 years of his life (he was 70 when the series ran but sadly died in 2019 aged 79).

 Say You Love Me, which members of the Mudcat folk forum suggest started life as a bluegrass song, I've Waited As Long As I Can, written by the late Hylo Brown, brought O'Halloran Irish chart succes in 2001.

 It may seem odd to follow the purity of Joan Baez - [whose item in this series immediately preceded Sharon and Dessie - Ed] - with the ramshackle vocals on which O'Halloran may well hold some sort of trademark.

 But for the song and its context, that voice is as near to being the perfect match as you will find outside the pages of Mills & Boon.